 Failing to argue over the bill insinuates that your host owes you something.
 Thank them many times after it is agreed they will take the bill.

 Tipping is not customary in China.
 In some places, a service charge may already be added to the bill, so there is no need to volunteer to cover the tip out of courtesy when someone else pays.

-See more about tipping in Asia.
+- See more about tipping in China.